Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code: Evaluation

 \subsubsection{\textbf{Dataset}}

 We use TYDA \cite{zhu2024tygr} as the experimental dataset.
 The dataset contains 163,643 binary files with preserved debug symbols, covering four architectures and four optimization options.
-Compared to previous datasets, TYDA has richer binaries and lower function duplication rates, which have been peer-reviewed.
+Compared to previous datasets, TYDA has richer binaries and lower function duplication rates, a quality that has been peer-reviewed.

 It is worth noting that TYDA only contains ELF binary files, so we need to follow up with several preprocessing tasks, including parsing DWARF debugging information, mapping variables to their types, and analyzing them through the BytePA before we can ultimately generate the input data required by the model.